BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 - The elemental can move through a space as narrow as 1 inch wide without squeezing.
 - A creature that touches the elemental or hits it with a melee attack while within 5 feet of it takes 1d10 fire damage.
 - The elemental can enter a hostile creature's space and stop there.
 The first time it enters a creature's space on a turn, that creature takes 1d10 fire damage and catches fire; until someone takes an action to douse the fire, the creature takes 1d10 fire damage at the start of each of its turns.
+- Water Susceptibility.
+For every 5 feet the elemental moves in water, or for every gallon of water splashed on it, it takes 1 cold damage. *Partially Implemented*

-Illumination.
+- Illumination.
 The elemental sheds bright light in a 30-foot radius and dim light in an additional 30 feet.

-Water Susceptibility.
-For every 5 feet the elemental moves in water, or for every gallon of water splashed on it, it takes 1 cold damage.

 Actions (adds *Dexterity modifier*):
 - Touch.
 2d6+3 Fire damage. ignites target.
 Until a creature takes an action to douse the fire, the target takes 1d10 fire damage at the start of each of its turns.